 Can aquatic therapy help individuals with cerebral palsy improve their mobility?

-Types of Aquatic Therapy for Cerebral Palsy
+What to Expect at Aquatic Therapy for Cerebral Palsy

-- Walking in shallow/deep water
+- Walking (or skipping, galloping, or running) in shallow/deep water

 - Aquatic yoga